pycom/pycom-documentation/content/firmwareapi/pycom/network/coap.md

 #### Coap.register_new_resource_handler(callback)

-Registers a callback function which will be called when a a new resource has been created via PUT operation.
+Registers a callback function which will be called when a new resource has been created via PUT operation.

 * `callback` is the callback to be registered.
-It must have the following arguments:
+The callback must have 1 argument:
     * `resource` is the new resource which has been created

 #### Coap.new_client_session(destination, port=5683, protocol=UDP)